AdobeDocs/uxp-photoshop-plugin-samples/invisible-plugin-sample/README.md

 # UXP Invisible Plugin Sample

-This Plugin is an example of creating invisible plugin in UXP.
-An invisible plugin remains hidden and never becomes visible during its whole life cycle.
-It means that these kind of plugins dont have any UI or Menu Items.
+This plugin is an example of an invisible UXP plugin.
+An invisible plugin remains hidden during its whole life cycle -- meaning it does not have any UI or (persistent) menu options.